ioistired/CAPTAIN-CAPSLOCK-TELEGRAM/README.md

 Not many.

-- @CAPTAIN CAPSLOCK toggle will enable or disable the shout response and logging for you.
+- /toggle will enable or disable the shout response and logging for you.
-- If you have the Manage Messages permission *server-wide* then you can use the @CAPTAIN CAPSLOCK toggleserver command.
-This will make the shouting auto response opt-in or opt-out for the entire server.
-If it is opt-in, users will need to run @CAPTAIN CAPSLOCK toggle before the bot will log their shouts and repeat them.
+- If you have the Admin permission then you can use the /togglegroup command.
+This will make the shouting auto response opt-in or opt-out for the entire group chat.
+If it is opt-in, users will need to run /toggle before the bot will log their shouts and repeat them.
-- If you have permission to delete a message then you can also remove it from the database by using the
+- If you have permission to delete a message then you can also remove it from the database by using the /remove command.
-  @CAPTAIN CAPSLOCK remove command.

 ## What's in a shout?